 Norman Miller’s wife Judith is the author of “Art in East Africa: Contemporary Guide to East African Art” (TBS, 1975).
-They make their home in Norwich VT.
+They make their home in Norwich, Vermont.

 Scott Kellogg Miller and Lindsay McClure Miller

-The author’s daughter Amy did research in East Africa, visiting some of the villages that Miller worked in, finding some of the same families and asking some of the same questions that he had in his original field research.
-Her findings are reported in the Leadership Survey.
-She works as a secondary school teacher in History and English.
+The author’s daughter Amy also did research in East Africa, visiting in 2005 some of the same villages that Miller worked in, finding some of the same families and asking some of the same questions that he had in his original field research.
+Amy’s findings are reported in the Leadership Survey.